karminer60/Car-Sales/README.md

 - You have been commissioned to implement Redux as the state management system in this app
 - You have the freedom to manage the state how you would like - ie, connecting multiple components to pass data directly to them, or maybe connecting one component, and then putting the data into a context object.

+I will connect mulriple components and pass data directly to them

 ## Directions

 **Step 1 - Planning 📝**